veertuinc/anka-docs/content/en/docs/Getting Started/partials/_understanding-templates-and-tags.md

 Tags contain only the delta from the base Template or previous Tag, saving a lot of disk space and bandwidth.
 They can be built in a sequence from the base Template, each new Tag receiving the contents of the last Tag.

+> Tags store state of the VM Template.
+So, if you've got TemplateX and a Tag named Tag1 for it, then change the name of TemplateX to TemplateZ, you'll need to create a new Tag to store that difference.
+The old Tag1 will still store TemplateX.

 If you're interested in _Infrastructure as Code_ to automate the creation of your Templates and Tags, you have several options:

 1. Write scripts that: